Sports betting in Louisiana will be available soon in 56 of the state’s 64 parishes, perhaps in time for most of the 2021 NFL season.

 The table below shows the eight parishes where sports betting will not be permitted, their populations, and the percentage of voters who voted “yes” to sports betting.

-Given FanDuel and DraftKings’ donations to the sports betting legalization campaign and elected officials’ desire to raise tax dollars, it’s likely that both retail and online options will be available at some point in the future.
 It has been suggested that geofencing technology will be used to restrict people from betting when physically within a parish where sports betting is not authorized.

-Louisiana Retail Sports Betting: Wagering In-Person at Casinos
+Louisiana Retail Sportsbooks: Wagering In-Person at Casinos

 Online sports betting is typically the most convenient way to wager, but visiting a casino and placing your bets in-person has its own unique appeal.
 Watching the action unfold on the sportsbook floor can be exhilarating, especially during major events like March Madness or the Super Bowl.